 Through partnerships with these top universities, the application and admissions process for graduate studies are streamlined.
 There are limited Pathways scholarships available.
 Please apply by August 1st.

 STEM Masters' Programs in Israel

 - Top students admitted into these programs are eligible for the Innovation Nation Scholarship.
 Details on the scholarship and graduate opportunities can be found at https://www.yu.edu/stem-in-israel.

-- Bar Ilan University master’s in Electrical Engineering with specialization in Data Science and Information Technology
+- Bar Ilan University master's degrees in Computer Science, Electrical Engineering with specialization in Data Science and Information Technology, and Chemistry,

-- The Hebrew University master’s in Computer Science
+- The Hebrew University master’s in Computer Science, Chemistry, and Life Sciences.

-- The Technion - Israel Institute of Technology master’s in Biology
+- The Technion - Israel Institute of Technology master’s in Biology, and Chemistry.

 Medical School in Israel

 YU students planning on graduating from YU with a BA or BS degree who have completed the following prerequisite courses and have a minimum Science GPA of 3.2 are guaranteed to receive an interview at Ben Gurion University of the Negev Medical School for International Health and Medicine prior to having their MCAT scores:

 - One year each of biology and one year of physics (or one year of biology, one semester of physics and one semester of math, preferably calculus or statistics);